 Whether it’s on your home page, about page, or work with me page, you need to show your potential clients and customers that you understand their experience.

-As I wrote in my post How to Write a Sales Story That Sells, the words and phrases that you use will give your leads the “it’s like you’re in my mind” sensation.
-The more that they feel like you “get them”, the easier it is to trust you with their story.
+As I wrote in my post How to Write a Sales Story That Sells, the words and phrases that you use will give your leads the “like you’re in my mind” sensation.
+The more that they feel like you really “get them”, the easier it is to trust you with their story.

 Put yourself in your potential clients’ shoes.
 How are they feeling right now?
 What are five words to describe their emotional experience pre-investing in your offer?
 How is this emotional state affecting their life and desire to have their goals met?

 Ex.
 Before hiring a wedding photographer, brides are overwhelmed, pressured, and anxious.
 Show them that you get what it’s like to be so overwhelmed that you can’t see your to-do list clearly.
-Or that you totally get what it’s like to know you have a big decision to make (like picking your photographer) and you’re here to make sure it’s the right fit.
+Or that you totally get what it’s like to know you have a big decision to make and you’re here to make sure it’s the right fit.

 Clearly Communicate Your Offers